 Whatever office you encounter, there’s a vibe that you feel the moment you walk in.
 It’s an expression of the culture and personality of the office.
-This is due in large part to the leadership team.
+This is due in large part to the management types of the leadership team.

 A company would be nothing without its managers.
 Some will be more laid back than others.
 And some will be more unique than traditional.

 If you’ve spent any time in a company, you’ll recognize that these people have a TON of influence with most things they do.
 No two managers are the same and they all have their own manner in which they choose to conduct their business.

 So what does it mean to be a great manager?
 (Here are some more tips for new Office Managers!!)

 Let’s deep dive into the management types and how to excel in a leadership role.

 Throughout your career, keep an eye out for those managers that you want to learn from and those you want to avoid.

 Perhaps you’ve encountered them in your company, or you even see one of these managers in yourself.

 Start to become comfortable identifying different management styles.
 Once you do, it becomes easier to tailor your own approach to management and become a better leader than you were before.